 You can also mix kratom with your favorite fruit juice.
 However, make sure to use freshly-squeezed juice rather than store-bought ones.
 The latter tend to have additional additives to make them sweeter and prolong their shelf life.

-Stevia is an all natural, low-calorie sweetener that is extracted from the leaves of a South American plant stevia.
-It is approximately 100 times sweeter than table sugar, but has almost no calories.
+Stevia is an all-natural, low-calorie sweetener that is extracted from the leaves of the South American plant stevia.
+It is approximately 100 times sweeter than table sugar but has almost no calories.
 Purified commercially available stevia can be even up to 300 times sweeter than table sugar.

 Due to its low caloric value, stevia is a great sugar substitute for people who have diabetes.

 Nonetheless, stevia tends to be more expensive, and it also can have an unpleasant aftertaste and cause nausea.
 Due to this reason, it’s not uncommon for manufacturers to add other sugars, making stevia less beneficial.
 So, go for organic stevia that has not been supplemented with other sugars, if possible.